Neo-Track/.github/profile/README.md

 # This is NeoTrack.
-NeoTrack aims to allow **anybody** to use one or more Kinect sensors for unparalleled!
+NeoTrack aims to allow **anybody** to use one or more Kinect sensors for unparalleled tracking in many workflows!

-NeoTrack supports many different workflows such as;
+You can use NeoTrack to achieve

 * Motion Capture
 * Full-Body Tracking